AyazKalir/environment-monitoring-system-/README.md

+This project is created to learn how hardware and software work together.

 # Environment Monitoring System

 This project is a beginner-level embedded system created to understand how hardware and software work together in real life.